petemak/rwcljapi/README.md

 # How to build a backend
-List of Lojures libraries [https://github.com/razum2um/awesome-clojure](https://github.com/razum2um/awesome-clojure) [https://www.clojure-toolbox.com/](https://www.clojure-toolbox.com/)
+The Cojure way of building applicatiobs is composing them using libraries.
+These libraries focus on a specific aspect of the application layers (or cross cuttig concerns) and do it well.
+There are libraries for handling HTTP, request routing, configuration etc.

+Established list of clojures libraries:
+[https://github.com/razum2um/awesome-clojure](https://github.com/razum2um/awesome-clojure)
+[https://www.clojure-toolbox.com/](https://www.clojure-toolbox.com/)

+## Libraries

-## Project management
+### Project management

 deps.edn ✅